DavidCZ94/productApp/README.md

 # productApp

-This is a simple app were you can add and delete products from a list from a form.
+This is a simple app were you can add and delete products from a list.
 The objective with this app is practice and understand how javascript can manage and show the information with html and css.

 ## Usage